1985 Munster Senior Hurling Championship final

 The 1985 Munster Senior Hurling Championship final was a hurling match played on Sunday 7 July 1985 at Páirc Uí Chaoimh, Cork, County Cork.
 It was contested by Cork and Tipperary.
 Cork, captained by Ger Cunningham, claimed the title, beating Tipperary on a scoreline of 4–17 to 4–11.
+This was the first decider since the Centenary Munster Final.